lonkaars/avans-dui/doc/dui.md

 In order to make the Zumo robot both detect where it is on a road, and steer to keep driving on said road, some sort of communication needs to exist between the Nicla and Zumo.
-As mentioned earlier\footnote{dit is nog niet benoemd}, all machine vision-related tasks will happen on the Nicla board.
+As mentioned in section \ref{distribution-of-features}, all machine vision-related tasks will happen on the Nicla board.
 Because the Nicla board is the first to know how much to steer the cart, it makes sense to have it control the cart by giving the Nicla a 'steering wheel' of sorts.